3800 Shellfish Aquaculture

 14.0 Lease Marking

-14.1 Following the issuance of a Shellfish Aquaculture Subaqueous Land Lease by the Department, and prior to placing any shellfish aquaculture gear or shellfish, each corner of each leased one (1) acre plot must be surveyed and marked by a professional land surveyor as defined in 24 Del.C. §2702(6), or may be surveyed and marked by the Department as resources allow.
+14.1 Prior to placing any shellfish aquaculture gear or shellfish on a Shellfish Aquaculture Subaqueous Land Lease, each corner of the leased 1-acre plot to be used for shellfish aquaculture must be surveyed and marked by a professional land surveyor as defined in 24 Del.C. §2702(6), or may be surveyed and marked by the Department as resources allow.

-14.1.1 The relative accuracy of the corner marker locations shall be equal to or less than three (3) feet.
-Locations of all corner markers in latitude and longitude shall be provided in an eight (8) digit format, as well as information on the method of measurement, make and model of equipment, on a certificate form supplied by the Department and signed by the professional surveyor or Department surveyor after the boundary survey and marking of the lease.
+14.1.1 The relative accuracy of the corner marker locations shall be equal to or less than 3 feet.
+Locations of all corner markers in latitude and longitude shall be provided in an 8 digit format, as well as information on the method of measurement, make and model of equipment, on a certificate form supplied by the Department and signed by the professional surveyor or Department surveyor after the boundary survey and marking of the lease.

 14.1.2 The leaseholder shall be responsible for supplying the anchors, lines, buoys, and poles required to mark the corner boundaries.